pod32g/proxy/README.md

 Prometheus is configured via `prometheus.yml` to scrape the proxy service.
 Once running, Grafana is available on <http://localhost:3000> and Prometheus on
 <http://localhost:9090>.

+## Contributing

+Pull requests run the **Test** GitHub Actions workflow which executes `go test ./...`.
+Configure a branch protection rule on `main` so this check must succeed before merging.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.